- High voltage power systems are coming to more aircraft and require an evaluation of how the power is transmitted through the aircraft.

 When considering this with the push for pulse width modulated (PWM) power systems, the use of PWM technology will greatly strain the electrical components.
 The main degradation mechanism associated with the EWIS components attached to these systems is the dV/dt.
 As the PWM rapidly turns on and off a DC power source to a load to maintain high precision control, the rapid voltage change places a high strain on components.

 New wires constructions on the market today that seek to use high-temperature extruded materials for entry into the high-voltage market often rely on materials that are susceptible to carbon arc tracking phenomenon.
-This creates a duelling competition between requirements of high-voltage performance and of high-voltage arc track resistance.
+This creates a dueling competition between requirements of high-voltage performance and high-voltage arc track resistance.

 Hazards of High Voltage Arcing